Urological Conditions Treated | Kidney, Prostate & Urinary Specialist London — dsri.co.uk

 Radiology

 Access to advanced imaging is central to accurate diagnosis and treatment planning.
-I arrange specialist radiological investigations including MRI, CT and nuclear medicine scans where appropriate.
-These allow detailed assessment of the kidneys, prostate and urinary tract and help guide decisions about monitoring, biopsy or surgery.
+I arrange specialist radiological investigations including MRI, CT, and nuclear medicine scans where appropriate.
+These allow detailed assessment of the kidneys, prostate, and upper urinary tract — including multiparametric MRI for prostate cancer diagnosis and CT urogram for haematuria investigation.